-Before the arrival of the automated spit, roasting meats had to be cranked continually by hand for evenness — until someone figured out that you could put a dog on a treadmill, attach the rotating wheel to a spit, and accomplish the same thing.
-This canine innovation was hailed as big improvement, as suggested in a 1576 description of how the pups would spin the roasting meats “by a small wheel, walking round it and making it turn evenly in such a manner that no cook or servant could do it more cleverly.”
+Before the arrival of the automated spit, roasting meats had to be cranked continually by hand for evenness.
+Then someone figured out you could put a dog on a treadmill, attach the rotating wheel to a spit, and accomplish the same thing.
+This canine innovation was hailed as big improvement, as suggested in a 1576 description of how the pups would spin the roasting meats "by a small wheel, walking round it and making it turn evenly in such a manner that no cook or servant could do it more cleverly."

 No wonder Bergh and his early ASPCA fought against turnspit dog labor; he was known to storm New York saloons where the laboring dogs would be powering cider presses and threaten legal action against the proprietors.
-But it would be technology that ultimately unleashed turnspits and led to the breed’s extinction.
+Technology though would ultimately unleash turnspits -- and lead to the breed's extinction.
 With the invention of the automated roasting jacks in the mid-19th century, the hot dogs simply were no long needed.